memoria-io/archived-reactive/README.md

 ## Notes

-**Why I moved Jutils from my own github account to become under Memoria ?**
+**Why I moved jutils from my own github account to become under Memoria ?**
 > I believe in the power of community and ownership, so this step was taken encourage people to contribute and be part of something
 > they feel they own, and that their contributions are not wasted to an individual but to a team they're part of.

-**On edge JDK**
+**Using latest JDKs**

-JUtils is using latest JDK with preview features, currently `14`, the reason for this is Java is now improving much faster than it used to, new features like `records` are saving a lot of code, make the language much more beautiful to use.
+`jutils` is using latest JDK with preview features, currently `14`, the reason for this is that Java is now improving on a much faster rate than it used to, new features like `records` are saving a lot of code space.

-**About Jutils CI/CD:**
+**About jutils CI/CD:**

-Jutils refactoring and updates is very fast, thanks to Github actions and before that was Travis, I worked hard to maintain a 5~minute full pipeline cycle - from code to Maven release to the public.
+`jutils` refactoring and updates is very fast, thanks to Github actions and before that was Travis, I worked hard to maintain a 5~minute full pipeline cycle - from code to Maven release to the public.
 A bar of >90% test coverage would hopefully become stable soon, to allow much safer refactoring efforts.

 **Disclaimer:**

-> Jutils is never perfect and there might be critical mistakes/bugs there, use it with caution, and I'm very flexible
-> when it comes to fixing wrong things even if the effort was big, I accept issues, and welcome PRs,
+> `jutils` is on edge, it's a work in progress and a pragmatic learning effort, please be aware there might be some opinionated or even wrong decisions

-> There will be much better care for breaking changes, soon as the library gets more users (stars) and traffic, and before
+> so feel free to create issues or PRs.
+There will be much better care for breaking changes, soon as the library gets more users and traffic.
-> that when the library itself become more stable and ideas turn into solid implementations.

 ## Related Articles